-The Delta Adapts Initiative will address the Council's legislative charge to achieve the coequal goals for management of the Delta (California Water Code 85020), and "reduce risks to people, property, and state interests in the Delta by effective emergency preparedness, appropriate land uses, and investments in flood protection" (California Water Code 85020(g)) as these goals relate to climate change impacts.
+The Delta Adapts Initiative will address the Council's legislative charge to achieve the coequal goals for management of the Delta (Water Code section 85020), and "reduce risks to people, property, and state interests in the Delta by effective emergency preparedness, appropriate land uses, and investments in flood protection" (Wat.
+Code section 85020(g)) as these goals relate to climate change impacts.
 "Coequal goals' means the two goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem.
 The coequal goals shall be achieved in a manner that protects and enhances the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place."
-(CA Water Code Section 85054).
+(CA Wat. section 85054).

-The Delta Plan (DSC 2013) contains a set of regulatory policies pertaining to agriculture:
+The Delta Plan (Council 2013) contains a set of regulatory policies pertaining to agriculture:

 G P1.
-Detailed Findings to Establish Consistency with the Delta Plan (23 CCR Section 5002)
+Detailed Findings to Establish Consistency with the Delta Plan (23 Cal.
+Code of Regs. section 5002)